lvh/axiombook/README.md

 # The Axiom Book

-The Axiom Book is intended as a primer to [Axiom](axiom), an object store for Python built on top of SQLite.
+The Axiom Book is intended as a primer to [Axiom][axiom], an object store for Python built on top of SQLite.

 [axiom]: http://pypi.python.org/pypi/Axiom

 ## Reading

-The [current version of the book](current) is graciously hosted by [ReadTheDocs](rtd).
+The [current version of the book][current] is graciously hosted by [ReadTheDocs](rtd).

 [current]: https://the-axiom-book.readthedocs.org/en/latest/